Dog Brain Chemistry and the Use of Medications and Behavior Modification

 The Role of Chemical Imbalances in Dog Behavioral Problems

 If you own an aggressive or fearful dog, you may be wondering what may trigger those bouts of aggressive or anxious displays you witness and how medications may play a role in the recovery process.
 Just as in humans, chemical imbalances may take place in your dog's brain and can play a primary role in the behavior of your dog.
 Taking a look at your dog's brain chemistry may be helpful in many cases.
-Let's take a virtual walk into your dog's brain so to have a generalized sense of what may be possbily going on in there.
+Let's take a virtual walk into your dog's brain so to have a generalized sense of what may be possibly going on in there.

-What's in Your Dog's Brain and How Does it Affect his Behavior?
+What's in Your Dog's Brain and How Does It Affect His Behavior?

 The brain of dogs are ultimately quite similar to the brain of humans in many ways.
 They both include a limbic system which is where emotions and memories are stored.
 Also, both brains share the same basic neural chemistry, explains Stanley Coren.
 This means that just as humans, dogs may suffer from emotional problems such as anxiety, fear and anger.
 This paves the path to behavioral problems such as depression, stress-related disorders, irrational fears and compulsive, obsessive disorders.